NexOptic Technology (CVE:NXO) Stock Price Down 25% – Here’s Why

 NexOptic Technology Corp.
-(CVE:NXO – Get Free Report)’s share price fell 25% during mid-day trading on Monday .
+(CVE:NXO – Get Free Report)’s share price was down 25% during mid-day trading on Monday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-260,090 shares traded hands during mid-day trading, an increase of 242% from the average session volume of 75,955 shares.
+Approximately 260,090 shares changed hands during mid-day trading, an increase of 242% from the average daily volume of 75,955 shares.
 The stock had previously closed at C$0.02.

 NexOptic Technology Stock Performance